Nikhil1920/table/docs/guide/fuzzy-filtering.md

 In this function, we're comparing the ranking information of the two rows.
 If the ranks are equal, we fall back to alphanumeric sorting.

-You can then specify this sorting function in the sortFn option of the column definition:
+You can then specify this sorting function in the sortingFn option of the column definition:

 ```typescript
 {